ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Results and Discussion

 \subsection{Ablation Study: ParaSpeechCLAP-Intrinsic}

-While ParaSpeechCLAP-Situational and ParaSpeechCLAP-Combined train well with a contrastive loss, we make additional design choices like a multitask classification loss and class-balancing to improve performance of ParaSpeechCLAP-Intrinsic.
-To understand the contribution of each of these components, we conduct ablations that remove each one at a time, with all other training settings kept the same: \textit{w/o New Encoders} uses the original ParaCLAP~\cite{jing2024paraclapgenerallanguageaudio} encoders (a finetuned wav2vec2 and BERT), \textit{w/o Multitask} uses only the contrastive loss and \textit{w/o Class-Balancing} removes class-balanced batch sampling.
-Table~\ref{tab:ablation_results} show results for these ablations.
-We find that removing any one of these degrades performance, showing that each is important.
-Combined with the ParaCLAP-PSC baseline in Table~\ref{tab:combined_results}, which controls for training data, these ablations confirm that our gains stem from both the stronger encoders and the additional training techniques (multitask loss, class-balanced sampling), not from data scale alone.
-We focus ablations on ParaSpeechCLAP-Intrinsic as it uses the most design components (multitask loss, class-balanced sampling); ParaSpeechCLAP-Situational uses only the contrastive loss with no additional techniques, leaving fewer components to ablate.
+While ParaSpeechCLAP-Situational and ParaSpeechCLAP-Combined train well with a contrastive loss, we make additional design choices, such as a multitask classification loss and class balancing, to improve the performance of ParaSpeechCLAP-Intrinsic.
+To understand the contribution of each of these components, we conduct ablations that remove each one at a time, with all other training settings kept the same: \textit{w/o New Encoders} uses the original ParaCLAP~\cite{jing2024paraclapgenerallanguageaudio} encoders (a fine-tuned wav2vec2 and BERT), \textit{w/o Multitask} uses only the contrastive loss, and \textit{w/o Class-Balancing} removes class-balanced batch sampling.
+Table~\ref{tab:ablation_results} shows the results of these ablations.
+We find that removing any one of these components degrades performance, showing that each is important.
+Combined with the ParaCLAP-PSC baseline in Table~\ref{tab:combined_results}, which controls for training data, these ablations confirm that our gains stem from both the stronger encoders and the additional training techniques (multitask loss and class-balanced sampling), not from data scale alone.
+We focus ablations on ParaSpeechCLAP-Intrinsic, as it uses the most design components (multitask loss and class-balanced sampling); ParaSpeechCLAP-Situational uses only the contrastive loss with no additional techniques, leaving fewer components to ablate.